 Having started in 2018 as just a handful of Belgrave athletes, the group has grown to be around 20 strong during the pandemic and has recently returned to racing after many months of hard, consistent training.
 With no less than 21 PBs across 3 races, it's about time we looked at who these people are and what makes their group so successful.

-At the core of The Stable sits Matt Welsh - coach and head stud, if you will.
+At the core of The Stable sits Matt Welsh.
 An ex-triathlete turned runner, he decided one day to start helping some of his closest friends with their training.
 Before long, he was writing full training plans, setting sessions and helping them with their pre-race jitters.
 You know, like a proper coach would.

 Today, The Stable is a real collection of characters.
 Brad, the easygoing Devon surfer, Will, the tattooed Geordie, Daniella, the blonde Brit raised in Italy, and the list goes on.
 It's a varied bunch, no doubt, but they do all have something in common - none of them are d**ks.
-That is literally the only criterion to meet to join The Stable and become a stallion.
+That is literally the only criterion to meet to join The Stable.

 That sort of statement merits some clarification.
 Runners tend to see their fellow runners as one of two things: just another scalp to be collected, or someone who shares their passion for the journey to the best version of themselves.
 By The Stable's definition, a d**k taunts their teammates into racing at training, looks down on slower runners, and thinks they are more important than the group.
-There is nothing wrong with being competitive, but what makes The Stable work is that its members recognise that they are all on the same journey and that they will get to their wild frontier
+There is nothing wrong with being competitive, but what makes The Stable work is that its members recognise that they are all on the same journey and that they will get where they want to go

 All year round